Mounjaro Weight Loss Injections UK: Who Is Eligible in 2026?

 How Eligibility for Mounjaro Is Decided in the UK

 Eligibility follows recognised NHS and NICE principles, even when treatment is accessed privately.
-Private care does not mean lower standards — it means earlier access, more personalised review, and ongoing clinical support.
+Private care does not mean lower standards — it means earlier access and ongoing clinical support.

 You may be considered suitable if: